PrincetonUniversity/hpc_beginning_workshop/03_parallel_programming_primer/README.md

 ### 4. Accelerator Parallelism (GPU's, and FPGA's)

 Accelerator Parallelism uses different types of computer hardware, such as GPU's and FPGA's, to simply do computations faster than any CPU chip is able to.
+A CPU can have tens of processing cores, but a GPU has thousands.

 To learn more about GPU's, see the [01_what_is_a_gpu](https://github.com/PrincetonUniversity/gpu_programming_intro/tree/master/01_what_is_a_gpu) repository in Research Computing's [*Introduction to GPU Programming* workshop](https://github.com/PrincetonUniversity/gpu_programming_intro).